aday2418/startup/README.md

 + **Github Link** - Every page contains a link to my project github
 + **Authentication notes Notes** - Thorough [notes](/public/notes/notes.md) were taken detailing what I learned from this assignment
 + **Git Commits** - Many more than 10 commits :)
-+ **New User Registration** - New users are able to register with the "create new account" button on the home page.
++ **New User Registration** - New users are able to [register](src/app/auth/createUser/route.js) with the "create new account" button on the home page.
 The first time a user does this, it will log them into the site as well.
-A users credentials are stored in MongoDB
+A users credentials are stored in MongoDB.
-+ **MongoDB** - I use MongoDB to store a users credentials, as well as data obtained from the api (This includes a users spotify profile information, top songs, and top artists)
++ **MongoDB** - I use MongoDB to store a users credentials, as well as data obtained from the api (This includes a users spotify profile information, top songs, and top artists).
+Mongo credentials are stored securely in a .env.local file (not accesible on github)
 + **Credentials In MongoDB** - All credentials are stored securely in MongoDB (The password is stored in an encrypted form).
-When a user attempts to login, endpoints are called that verify that their username and password match the ones stored in the database.
+When a user attempts to [login](src/app/auth/login/route.js), endpoints are called that verify that their username and password match the ones stored in the database.
 If the user is verified, an access token is then generated.
 This access token allows allows the user to access the dashboard (and not get kicked back to the home page by the middleware)
-+ **Restricted Funtionality Based on Authentication** - For my app, I wrote [middleware]('src/middleware.js') to ensure that only users that were currently logged in could view the dashboard.
++ **Restricted Funtionality Based on Authentication** - For my app, I wrote [middleware](src/middleware.js) to ensure that only users that were currently logged in could view the dashboard.
 This middleware worked by validating the auth token stored in a users cookies.
 If a user didn't have a valid auth token, it kicked them back to the home page.

 #### Being Able To Login For Grading
 + Since my app uses the Spotify API, a user has to connect a spotify account after logging in